 Even though Mount Kilimanjaro is located in a supposedly rather cheap country in East Africa (Tanzania), and Mont Blanc borders one of the most expensive countries on earth (Switzerland), this doesn’t tell you much about the costs involved.
 In fact, Tanzania is a very expensive country to visit for tourists, while Mont Blanc has plenty of decent low-cost accommodation options all around the mountain.
-While park fees alone drive the costs of Kilimanjaro tours into the range of at least USD 2,000 (for short low-budget climbs), Mont Blanc is free for all to explore on their own.
-As a result, Mt Kilimanjaro tours are usually at least twice as expensive as treks around the Mont Blanc, even when budgeting for decent ensuite accommodation and excellent food along the route in France, Italy and Switzerland.
+While park fees alone drive the costs of Kilimanjaro climbing tours into the range of at least USD 2,000 (for short low-budget climbs), Mont Blanc is free for all to explore on their own.
+As a result, Mt Kilimanjaro tours are usually at least twice as expensive as treks around the Mont Blanc, even when budgeting for decent ensuite accommodation and excellent food along the route in France, Italy, and Switzerland.

 6. Crowds—for everyone versus only the fit

 Mt Kilimanjaro is doable for almost anyone, finances permitting.
 With the lure of being the tallest free-standing mountain on earth and the highest mountain in Africa, it ends up on many bucket lists and attracts amateurs and experienced climbers alike from every corner of the planet.
 Thus, you won’t be surprised to meet people of all age groups, shapes, handicaps and fitness levels on the top of Kilimanjaro.